 How to take part

-• Complete the survey online via the Domestic Abuse Strategy public consultation page
+Complete the survey online via the Domestic Abuse Strategy public Consultation page or alternatively, pick up a paper copy from Somerset libraries in:

 All responses are anonymous, and no personal details are required.